scrtlabs/SecretNetwork/docs/light-client-mainnet.md

-# Install the `secretcli` Secret Blockchain light client
+# Install the `secretcli` Secret Network light client

 1. Get the latest release of `secretcli` for your OS: https://github.com/enigmampc/EnigmaBlockchain/releases/latest.